wendyviano-alt/Sales-Performance-Seasonality/README.md

 - Reviewing online and physical store performance separately because they represent different sales behaviors.
 - Adding marketing campaign data in the future to test whether advertising contributed to peak sales months.
 - Using the forecast as a planning tool for future sales expectations.
+- Compare April sales performance against external seasonal factors, such as tax season, consumer spending trends, and campaign timing, to better understand whether April’s lower sales are seasonal or operational.

 ---